 Go through the Dufour Pavilion to enter the Royal Courtyard.
 Climb the five steps to your left as you cross the courtyard; you will see the ground is entirely paved in marble!
 You are now in the Marble Courtyard, at the heart of the first building constructed by Louis XIII, characterised by the contrasting colours of the materials: red brick, white stone and grey slate, highlighted with gold decoration.
 Louis XIV decided to enlarge his father’s hunting lodge and moved there on a permanent basis from 1682.

 The King's Chambers are located on the first floor at the centre of the central pavilion, which is the most ornate part of the building and boasts a clock at the top and a balcony supported by twin columns of red marble.
 The chambers lie along the axis of the sun, as the Sun King had the habit of rising in the east, just like the sun.
 This east-west axis gives a relative symmetry to the whole of the Palace, and also to the Gardens.

 The Gallery of the History of the Palace

 Go down the steps again and, on your left, enter the Palace.
-Here, you can pick up your audioguides free of charge.
+Here, you can pick up your audioguides.
 Go past the entrance to the Royal Chapel on your right and begin your visit to the gallery in the Gallery of the History of the Palace.
 This gallery is located at the beginning of the tour of the State Apartments, on the ground floor of the north wing.
 This multimedia space traces the history of the Palace of Versailles through the centuries and offers an excellent introduction to your visit.
 Then take the stairs at the end of the Gallery of the History of the Palace to reach the first floor and dive into the heart of Court life by exploring the King's Apartments.